redstrate/procreate-viewer/README.md

 Reading back the actual raster information is extremely easy, most of this work as already been pioneered by  [jarmovogel's Procreate Viewer](https://github.com/jaromvogel/ProcreateViewer) and simply adapted to Swift.
 In short, each of the `.chunk` files is compressed via [LZO](https://en.wikipedia.org/wiki/Lempel–Ziv–Oberhumer).
 When uncompressed, it is just raw rgba data.

 ### Thumbnails
 When the document is modified in Procreate, they generate a PNG thumbnail automatically.
 This is located in the `QuickLook/Thumbnail.png`.
 This is used by Procreate's own thumbnail extension on iOS/iPadOS.
-Een though it's a thumbnail image, is actually pretty decent quality.
+Even though it's a thumbnail image, is actually pretty decent quality.
 This is also used by this app's QuickLook and Thumbnail extensions.

 ### Timelapse Video
-Procreate, just like with thumbnails and image data - continue to use nice and simple formats for storing data.
+Procreate, just like with thumbnails and image data - continue to use standard formats for storing data.
 This is no exception for timelapse video, which is simply a series of mp4's starting at `segment-1.mp4`.
 As far as I know, you can't glean the number of segments required for a full video ahead of time, so you must resort to listing the segments in the `video/segments` folder beforehand.

 ### Document Data
 Layer names, time spent and other data is located in `Document.archive`.
-This is the only hard to read file in Procreate documents, but it is a [NSKeyedArchive](https://developer.apple.com/documentation/foundation/nskeyedarchiver).
-In this app, we just use the [PropertyListSerialization](https://developer.apple.com/documentation/foundation/propertylistserialization) object to decode this in Swift.
+This is the only hard-to-read file in Procreate documents, but it is a [NSKeyedArchive](https://developer.apple.com/documentation/foundation/nskeyedarchiver).
+Here, we just use the [PropertyListSerialization](https://developer.apple.com/documentation/foundation/propertylistserialization) object to decode this in Swift.

 If you want more information please read [#2](https://github.com/redstrate/procreate-viewer/issues/2) where I break down the format of this file in more detail.